Published: 22:12, September 18, 2025 | Updated: 10:51, September 19, 2025

 READ MORE: Shatin bank robbery suspect handed over to HK police

-The stolen goods have been fully recovered, the police said.
+Police said the stolen goods have been fully recovered.

 READ MORE: Fraud cases drive HK crime rate increase in 2023